treeder/flaregun-starter/README.md

 ## Getting started

+You can get up and running in seconds (literally).

 Click `Use this template` button in the top right:

 <img width="182" height="124" alt="image" src="https://github.com/user-attachments/assets/cc9dfd42-8add-4e7a-9ba9-38b0107d268b" />

-Then clone and run your new repo:
+Then clone and run your new repo with:

 ```sh
 npm start
 ```

 Now view the demo page at http://localhost:8787.

-Make some changes and see it change in real-time!
+Try making some changes and see it update in real-time!

 ## Database